 Confidence self-fulfills as well.
 If you can bring more of it to an interaction, you’re more likely to succeed, which of course creates more confidence for the next interaction.

-“I don’t know what to do”—this one is certainly true.
+Symptom of the Lizard Brain: “I don’t know what to do”.
 The question is, why does that bother you?
 No one actually knows what to do.
 Sometimes we have a hunch, or a good idea, but we’re never sure.
 The art of challenging the resistance is doing something when you’re not certain it’s going to work.

 Zen Habits (Leo Babauta) helps you think your way through this problem.
 His program is simple: Attempt to create only one significant work a year.
 Break that into smaller projects, and every day, find three tasks to accomplish that will help you complete a project.
 And do only that during your working hours.
 I’m talking about an hour a day to complete a mammoth work of art, whatever sort of art you have in mind.
 That hour a day might not be fun, but it’s probably a lot more productive than the ten hours you spend now.